Saturday 22 June

 - A lifetime memory

-- Grand Stand seat (free for first 25 people)
+- Grand Stand seat (fully booked)

 Coach pick-up points